 This laboratory is a service and effort of the Department of Plant Pathology and Microbiology at Texas A&M University in conjuction with Texas A&M AgriLife Extension Service.
 This laboratory provides plant disease diagnostic service to AgriLife Extension personnel, homeowners, farmers, greenhouse and nursery producers, landscape contractors, interiorscapers, arborists, consultants, and any other group or individual needing accurate identification of plant disease problems.
 The TPDDL strives to provide the most accurate and rapid plant disease diagnosis together with recommendations for effective plant disease management.

-The TPDDL is open from 8:00 am – 12:00pm & 1:00pm-5:00pm Monday-Friday (except holidays) and is located at the Centeq Building at the Texas A&M Research Park in College Station.
+Phone support/ Client care is available Monday to Friday at 09:00 am – 12:00noon and 1:00pm – 4:00pm.
+Operation hours for the TPDDL is 8:00 am – 5:00pm Monday-Friday (except on holidays – see Texas A&M Academic Calendar) and is located at the Centeq Building at the Texas A&M Research Park in College Station.